 Monitoring the European Sustainable Development Strategy

 Every two years the European Sustainable Development Strategy is being put to the test.
 With its monitoring report, the European Statistical Office Eurostat presents EU data on the development of the sustainability indicators.
-In a consortium with the Vienna University of Economics and Business, INFRAS and the Institute for Public Policy Research, Ecologic Institute is drafting these monitoring reports for the European Sustainable Development Strategy 2009 and 2011 on behalf of Eurostat.
+In a consortium with the Vienna University of Economics and Business, INFRAS and the Institute for Public Policy Research, Ecologic Institute drafted these monitoring reports for the European Sustainable Development Strategy 2009 and 2011 on behalf of Eurostat.